ISS-SOA/hw_serializer/README.md

 ## Download files

-*Do not fork this repo!
-Do not submit a Github repo URL as your solution!
-Please read all the following instructions before starting.*

 Download all the files in this repository using the green 'Clone or download' button.
 You may download the whole repo as a ZIP file and then unzip it in your working directory.

 **Assignment:**

 You will write two small ruby applications in this assignment.
-First, write a simple application that convert a TSV (tab separated data file) into a YAML file.
+First, write a simple application that convert a spreadsheet of students programming skills (TSV file: tab separated columns) into a YAML file.
 Second, write a simple application converts a YAML file back into a TSV file.
 Take a look at the two files called `programmers_survey_2014.*` to see examples of these two file formats.
-As you might guess, this is data from SOA students in 2014.
+Please read all the following instructions before starting.

 ## 1. TSV to YAML:
 Create an application file: tsv_to_yml.rb